 Currency Fluctuations Affect the Company's Results.
 Although the Company is headquartered in Ireland, a significant portion of its operations is conducted in the U.K. Consequently, the Company has significant operating revenues and operating expenses, as well as assets and liabilities, denominated in U.K. pounds sterling.
 In addition, fuel, aircraft, insurance, and some maintenance obligations are denominated in U.S. dollars.
 The Company's results of operations and financial condition can therefore be significantly affected by fluctuations in the respective values of the U.K. pound sterling and the U.S. dollar.
-Ryanair is particularly subject to direct exchange rate risks between the Euro and the U.S. dollar because a significant portion of its operating costs are incurred in U.S. dollars and none of its revenues are denominated in U.S. dollar, between the Euro and the U.K. pound sterling and the U.S. dollar, hedging activities cannot be expected to eliminate currency risks.
+Ryanair is particularly subject to direct exchange rate risks between the Euro and the U.S. dollar because a significant portion of its operating costs are incurred in U.S. dollars and none of its revenues are denominated in U.S. dollars.
+Although the Company engages in foreign currency hedging transactions between the Euro and the U.S. dollar, between the Euro and the U.K. pound sterling, and between the U.K. pound sterling and the U.S. dollar, hedging activities cannot be expected to eliminate currency risks.
 See "Item 11.
 Quantitative and Qualitative Discussion About Market Risk."